 Nearly half of patients are misdiagnosed at some point, Norris says.
 This isn’t necessarily because of bad doctoring but rather because medicine is a complicated science.
 To make sure you’ve got the correct diagnosis, it’s important to seek a second opinion—and your doctor should recognize that.
-This man, for instance, was saved from going blind by getting a second opinion.
 Good doctors will even give you a referral.
 But if your doctor insists you go strictly by their word, time to find a new practitioner.

 She misdiagnoses you repeatedly

 It’s hard enough to be misdiagnosed once but if it happens over and over again, it’s a clear sign that something is seriously wrong, Norris says.
 Whether the doctor isn’t taking the time to truly evaluate you, didn’t take a proper history, has faulty office procedures, is inexperienced, or has some other issue, you need to find a doctor who is able to work with you to find the true source of your health problem.